Everest base Camp Luxury Lodge Trek

 • Trail Route: Lobuche – along lateral moraine – Gorak Shep – (after lunch) trek on Khumbu Glacier moraine – Everest Base Camp – return to Gorak Shep

-• Landmarks: Initial view of Khumbu Icefall from trail, reaching the small dry lakebed of Gorak Shep, iconic Everest Base Camp site marked by prayer flags and rock pile (in climbing season, filled with tents and expeditions), Khumbu Icefall close-up (towering seracs and ice towers), Nuptse and Khumbutse surround EBC, feeling the rugged glacial terrain underfoot
+• Landmarks: Initial view of Khumbu Icefall from the trail, reaching the small dry lakebed of Gorak Shep, iconic Everest Base Camp site marked by prayer flags and rock pile (in climbing season, filled with tents and expeditions), Khumbu Icefall close-up (towering seracs and ice towers), Nuptse and Khumbutse surround EBC, feeling the rugged glacial terrain underfoot

-• Accommodation: Himalaya Lodge (basic lodge, limited facilities but best available)
+• Accommodation: Himalaya Lodge (basic lodge, limited facilities, but best available)

 • Meals: Breakfast, Lunch & Dinner